RJ Luis Jr. scores 20 as No. 6 St. John's blows out Butler 78-57 to reach Big East semifinals

 Up next

-St. John's swept Marquette and Xavier during the regular season, but went to overtime once against each one.
+St. John's swept Marquette during the regular season, including an 86-84 overtime victory last Saturday in Milwaukee on Zuby Ejiofor's buzzer-beater in the lane.

 Get poll alerts and updates on the AP Top 25 all season.
 Sign up here.
 AP college basketball: https://apnews.com/hub/ap-top-25-college-basketball-poll and https://apnews.com/hub/college-basketball